HealerMikado/panorama_big_data_2021/labs/lab 2 - first steps with Spark/Introduction à Spark.md

 ... you are not executing anything!
 Rather, you are building an **execution plan**, to be realised later.

-Spark is quite extreme in its lazyness, since only a handful of methods called **actions**, by opposition to **transformations**, will trigger an execution.
+Spark is quite extreme in its laziness, since only a handful of methods called **actions**, by opposition to **transformations**, will trigger an execution.
 The most notable are:

 1. `collect()`, explicitly asking Spark to fetch the resulting rows instead of to lazily wait for more instructions,
 2. `take(n)`, asking for `n` first rows